Classic Greek Salad

 -

-Pat dry so the salad stays crisp instead of watery.
+Pat everything dry with a clean kitchen towel so the salad stays crisp.

 -